Chevrolet Equinox EV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet Equinox EV are $1,424 a year including full coverage.
-Comprehensive insurance costs an estimated $332, collision insurance costs $536, and liability is $398.
-A policy with just liability insurance costs around $460 a year, and coverage for high-risk drivers costs $3,064 or more.
-Teen drivers pay the highest rates at up to $5,232 a year.
+The average insurance rates for a Chevrolet Equinox EV are $1,424 a year for full coverage.
+Comprehensive costs an estimated $332, collision insurance costs $536, and liability costs $398.
+A liability-only policy costs as little as $460 a year, and high-risk insurance costs around $3,064.
+Teen drivers cost the most to insure at up to $5,232 a year.

 Average premium for full coverage: $1,424

-Price estimates include $500 deductible amounts, minimum liability limits, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Equinox EV models.
+These estimates include $500 physical damage deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and for different Equinox EV trim levels.

-Using a 40-year-old driver as an example, Chevrolet Equinox EV insurance prices range from as low as $460 for just the minimum liability insurance to the much higher price of $3,064 for high-risk insurance.
+For a driver in their 40's, Chevrolet Equinox EV insurance rates range from as low as $460 for basic liability insurance to a much higher rate of $3,064 for high-risk insurance.

-Choosing to live in a large city can have significant affects on the price of auto insurance.
-More rural locations have a lower frequency of comprehensive and collision claims than larger metro areas.
-The example below illustrates how rural and urban location affects insurance prices.
+Your location can have significant affects on insurance rates.
+More rural locations are shown to have a lower frequency of accident claims than larger metro areas.
+The price range example below illustrates how location helps determine insurance prices.

-The ranges above highlight why everyone should compare rates quotes for a targeted area and risk profile, instead of using price averages.
+The examples above show why anyone shopping for car insurance should compare rates for a targeted area and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.